How Much Water Should You Drink During Pregnancy?

 Dehydration during pregnancy can not only make you feel sick but also lead to premature contractions, Simon Quigley says.

-What to Drink
+What to Drink to Stay Hydrated During Pregnancy

 “Water can be one of many fluids,” Simon Quigley says.
-However, she does recommend against sugar-sweetened beverages like soda or sweetened tea.
+However, she recommends against sugar-sweetened beverages like soda or sweetened tea.
 “Over the course of a day, they can add up to significant additional calories from that sugar,” she says.
 “And that can be a problem, especially for women with gestational diabetes or those who are at risk of the condition.”

-For those who find water boring, Simon Quigley suggests adding fruit for flavor.
-Decaffeinated tea is another hydration option, she says.
+Decaffeinated tea is another hydration option.
 “Sparkling water can also be good, though it can be a problem for women who have bad gastroesophageal reflux,” Simon Quigley says.
 “The carbonation can make the reflux worse.”

 Hydrate Strategically